-Temperature compensation provides protection from changes that affect capacity and heat load by monitoring temperature conditions and fan-speed settings, then automatically adjusting the temperature setpoint.
-Changes that may cause temperature compensation are floor tile removal in non-cold aisle areas, incorrect supply temperature setpoint, unit failure in a neighboring zone, or unexpected heat load fluctuations at rack equipment.
+Temperature compensation provides protection from changes that affect capacity and heat load by monitoring temperature conditions and fan speed settings, then automatically adjusting the temperature setpoint.
+Changes that may cause temperature compensation are floor tile removal in non-cold aisle areas, unit failure in a neighboring zone, or unexpected heat load fluctuations at rack equipment.